Replacement Parts

 Landscape lights often stop working because of failed transformers, loose wire connections, bad photocells, overloaded low-voltage systems, damaged cable, or voltage drop on long runs.

-The best place to start is with a landscape lighting plan that covers fixture layout, path light placement, wire gauge, transformer sizing, timer setup, and basic troubleshooting for future maintenance.
+Start with a landscape lighting plan covering fixture layout, path light placement, wire gauge, transformer sizing, timer setup, and basic troubleshooting for future maintenance.

 Use these pages when you need setup help, discontinued fixture support, or model identification before ordering parts.